AVEVA/PI-Connector-for-UFL-Samples/Python/README.md

 ## Tutorial on how to use these scripts
 1. Open the PI Connector for UFL admin page by opening a browser and visiting: https://<servername>:<port>/admin/ui/ .
-2. Create a new data source.
+2. Specify a PI Data Archive and create a new data source.
 3. Upload value.ini as the Config File and select a username and password.
 4. Make the following choices:
     * Select Rest as the Data Source Type